Dinky Toys: Dinky Supertoys

 Meccano continued producing detailed Dinky Supertoys commercial vehicles through the fifties and sixties, including such subjects as a Mobile Television Control Room and Camera Van in both BBC and ABC Television liveries, a Leyland test chassis with removable miniature 5 ton weights, a series of military vehicles including a Corporal Erecting Vehicle and missile (a subject also modelled by Corgi Toys at the same time), a range of Thornycroft Mighty Antar heavy haulage transporters complete with loads and a Horse Box in British Railways and later in Newmarket liveries.

-In 1965 after the take over of Meccano Ltd. by Lines Brothers, the marque Dinky Supertoys was dropped and the large models were renamed Dinky Toys.
+In 1965, after the take over of Meccano Ltd. by Lines Brothers, the marque Dinky Supertoys was dropped and the large models were renamed Dinky Toys.
 Later a new trade mark was registered in France: "Super Dinky" but only a few models were issued with this marque before the production stopped definitely.

 Post-war car lines

 A number of Dinky models from the mid-1950s.
 Featured prominently are a couple of no. 237 Mercedes-Benz W 196 Grand Prix cars.

 Having been well known before the war, Dinky Toys were popular in the United Kingdom in the early 1950s.
 The smaller cars were in a scale of 1:45, while the larger cars and many Supertoys, as stated above, were in a scale of 1:48, which blended in with O scale railway sets, but many buses and lorries were scaled down further.
 The scale of the Dinky Toys land vehicles range from 1/27 for the Lunar Roving Vehicle ref.
 355 and 1/99 for the Duple Viceroy Luxury coach ref.
 293 / 296.
-Because of the introduction of data processing, the British Dinky Toys range was reorganized in 1954 with a new numbering system – previously model numbers were commonly followed by letters and often sold in sets with several vehicles.
+Because of the introduction of data processing, the British Dinky Toys range was reorganised in 1954 with a new numbering system – previously model numbers were commonly followed by letters and often sold in sets with several vehicles.
 Now each model had its own unique three digit catalogue number (with no letters), and cars were now sold in individual boxes.
 The renumbering also happened in France, but in 1959.

 Dinky no. 152 Austin Devon Saloon.
 Model appears to be stripped of paint.